The post How IT is Changing Pets’ Lives: 11 Technologies That Are Making a Difference appeared first on G-IT Paris.

 The post What a girl should do if she wants to start a career in IT appeared first on G-IT Paris.

-If you think the number of women in IT is just a problem with the hiring funnel, you haven’t looked carefully https://gitparis.com/if-you-think-the-number-of-women-in-it-is-just-a-problem-with-the-hiring-funnel-you-havent-looked-carefully/ Sat, 02 Oct 2021 22:39:37 +0000 http://demo.mekshq.com/voice/?p=192 According to a Harvard Business Review study, 41% of women in IT end up leaving the field (compared to 17% of men), and I understand why…
+]]>The post If you think the number of women in IT is just a problem with the hiring funnel, you haven’t looked carefully appeared first on G-IT Paris.

-I learned to program at 16, and now I’m in my 30s.
+]]>I learned to program at 16, and now I’m in my 30s.
 I got my PhD in math from Duke University.
 I still remember my pride in the “horse move” algorithm I wrote in C++ in high school; the awesome puzzle interpreter interpreting itself (my first semester college course Scheme); my fascination with different types of matrix decompositions in C in grad school; and my excitement for relational databases and web scrapers at my first job.

 Ten years after I learned to program, I still loved algorithms, but felt alone and overwhelmed in the IT culture.
 While working at a particularly ill-suited company, I was so unhappy that I hired a career counselor to discuss alternative career paths.
 Leaving IT would have been killer, but it wasn’t easy to stay either.